DTV Visa Thailand

 Workcation (Digital Nomads, Freelancers, Remote Workers)

 As mentioned above, the main target of this visa is for those who can work from anywhere in the world.
-Whether you work remotely for a foreign company or are in business for yourself as a freelancer or influencer, this visa is available to you.
+Whether you work remotely for a foreign company or are in business for yourself as a freelancer, this visa is available to you.

 The Thai government was quick to point out that "not just anyone" can get this visa as a digital nomad.
 However, at the time of this writing, no minimum income, employer, or social media follower requirements have been introduced.